wurmlab/genomicscourse/2016-SIB/practicals/population_genetics/map_call.md

 ```

 Now have a look at the `.fq` files.
+You can use `gunzip` to decompress one of them.
 * Why does each sample have two sets of reads?
 * What is each line of the `.fq` file?
 * How many reads do we have in individual f1_B?